 Those consequences can impede an individual’s successful reentry into the community, putting us all at risk

 Equipped with basic knowledge about crime, its causes, the most effective interventions, and community based partnerships, prosecutors will be in a much better position to use their discretion to achieve the best outcomes

 Limited Experience for New Prosecutors

-- Often, new prosecutors begin with jobs with little exposure to the communities or the people impacted most by the criminal justice system
+Often, new prosecutors begin their jobs with little exposure to the communities or the people impacted most by the criminal justice system

-- Prosecutors’ early exposure to those most in contact with the criminal justice system their communities will dramatically inform prosecutors’ decision-making at all points in the life of case.
+Prosecutors’ early exposure to those most in contact with the criminal justice system in their communities will dramatically inform prosecutors’ decision-making at all points in the life of case

 High Pressure Environment for New Prosecutors